Other:

 }Prints which mouse button was left up when it is left up.

-Note: This function is not available in the editor.Registers a function for receiving a on frame event, an event which is called every frame drawn.
+Note: These functions are not available in the editor.ccbRegisterOnFrameEvent registers a function for receiving a 'on frame' event, an event which is called every frame the screen drawn.
 The function registered must take no parameters.
 Inside this function, it is possible to draw own, custom things like user interfaces.

 Examples: